maxime7770/Sherlock-Picasso/README.md

 # Sherlock Picasso

-Marketing too, for SMBs.
+Marketing tool for SMBs.
 Developed as part of Google PM Hackathon.

 ## Instructions